-- Reducing the energy consumption of our buildings through the use of Sto products and compliance with high energy efficiency standards. - Generating renewable energy at our own sites in the context of heating replacements, new construction, renovation of existing buildings, and site planning in order to completely avoid energy-related greenhouse gas emissions; generation and direct use of renewable electricity at our production and administrative sites as a particularly efficient measure. - Increased sourcing of green electricity to reduce CO2 emissions in Scope 2. - Achieving climate neutrality through verifiable compensation measures: unavoidable greenhouse gas emissions are offset to achieve greenhouse gas neutrality (application to Sto companies with verified CO2 balance sheets and
+- equipment, vehicle fleets, real estate, and buildings, taking into account climate-impacting and economic aspects, especially through potentially rising CO2 prices. - Reducing the energy consumption of our buildings through the use of Sto products and compliance with high energy efficiency standards. - Generating renewable energy at our own sites in the context of heating replacements, new construction, renovation of existing buildings, and site planning in order to completely avoid energy-related greenhouse gas emissions; generation and direct use of renewable electricity at our production and administrative sites as a particularly efficient measure. - Increased sourcing of green electricity to reduce CO2 emissions in Scope 2.

-- selected Sto products); support for a range of climate protection projects with the purchase of climate certificates, particularly in developing and emerging countries. - Incorporating climate change risks in the form of increased severe weather, flooding, potential local water shortages, and the like in our risk management system.
+- Supporting climate protection through voluntary, verifiable compensation measures: unavoidable greenhouse gas emissions are offset to achieve greenhouse gas neutrality (application to Sto companies with verified CO2 balance sheets and selected Sto products); support for a range of climate protection projects with the purchase of climate certificates, particularly in developing and emerging coun- - Incorporating climate change risks in the form of increased severe weather, flooding, potential local water shortages, and the like in our risk management system.